Is Latvia Really Running Out of Men? The Truth Behind Europe's Gender Gap Crisis

 - There are significantly more women than men in Latvia

-- The gap is especially visible among people aged 65+
+- The gap is especially visible among people aged 65 and above

 - Women outnumber men by a large margin in older age groups